Does Visualizing Goals Work? Here’s What the Research Says

 What to Know About Visualization

-Visualization feels nice, but it likely won’t help you.
+Visualization sounds nice, but it likely won't help you achieve your goals.⁣

-This is because visualizing positive images of success can drain energy from the ambition and effort it takes to actually succeed.
+This is because the visualizing techniques of only thinking about positive images of success can drain energy from the ambition and effort it takes to actually succeed and make your life goals a reality.

 Daydreaming about successful outcomes can derail actual success by serving as a substitute for real goal achievement.